chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 1. To create a component, run `yarn plop` in the command line.
 2. The command will ask, "What is your component name?"
 Add your component name (you can either type `PageHeader` or `page header` and it will automatically generate the proper casing).
-3. In `src/components/[component]/[component].stories.tsx`, change `title: 'Example/[ComponentName]'` to the location in the Storybook navigation where you want your component to live.
-For instance, `PageHeader` component you would change `title: 'Example/PageHeader'` to `title: 'Molecules/Text/PageHeader'`.
-4. Edit component source code in accordance with [EDS's code guidelines](./CODE_GUIDELINES.md)
+3. Edit component source code in accordance with [EDS's code guidelines](./CODE_GUIDELINES.md)
-5. Create relevant stories for all component variants
+4. Create relevant stories for all component variants

 ### Beta status